 Blakley said the trails are key to providing pedestrian connectivity throughout the neighborhood and to the future K-8 school across the street and the marina district to the south.
 Blakley said sitework is already underway on the marina district.

 The 42-acre man-made lake and marina is the centerpiece of the community.
 The lake is being built on a flooded portion of an existing canal.
-The Sunbridge concept plan calls for executive, lakefront housing that would provide boating access via the canal system to Lake Myrtle and the Alligator Chain of Lakes.
+The Sunbridge concept plan calls for executive, lakefront housing that would provide boating access via the canal system to Lake Myrtle.

 “I don’t have that timeline up in front of me, but I can tell you that there’s a lot of things that are working in parallel, and I know there’s work right now out there on the district,” Blakley said.
 “It’s going to be beautiful.”